campenr/mothur-py/README.md

 A python wrapper for the command line version of the bioinformatics tool [mothur](https://www.mothur.org/).

-Rhea was inspired by the [ipython-mothurmagic](https://github.com/SchlossLab/ipython-mothurmagic) module, but with an intention to provide a more general python wrapper that would work outside of the IPython/Jupyter notebook environment, as well as provide support for mothur's `current` keyword functionality.
+Mothur-py was inspired by the [ipython-mothurmagic](https://github.com/SchlossLab/ipython-mothurmagic) module, but with an intention to provide a more general python wrapper that would work outside of the IPython/Jupyter notebook environment, as well as provide support for mothur's `current` keyword functionality.